Premature Birth & How to Prevent It

 Why Is Preterm Birth a Health Risk?

 When a baby is born preterm, they are not yet fully developed, which can predispose them to injuries.
 One of the biggest concerns with babies born preterm is lung development.
-The lungs are some of the last organs to fully develop, so preterm birth can have effects on a baby’s ability to breathe and effectively circulate and deliver blood and oxygen to the rest of the body.
+The lungs are some of the last organs to fully develop, so preterm birth can have effects on a baby’s ability to breathe and circulate oxygenated blood throughout the body.

 Babies born preterm often cannot produce enough surfactant on their own yet, and surfactant is one of the key chemical compounds that help the lungs function and stay flexible and pliant.
 Without surfactant, the lungs stay stiff, which means they cannot expand and contract well enough to get the air they need.
-Because of this, preterm babies often need extra help breathing; medical practitioners can provide surfactant to keep the lungs flexible and help the baby’s breathing with methods like positive-pressure ventilation, or in some cases where both the baby’s heart and lungs need support, with extracorporeal membrane oxygenation (ECMO).
+Because of this, preterm babies often need extra help breathing.
+Medical practitioners can provide surfactant to keep the lungs flexible.
+They can also help the baby’s breathing with methods like positive-pressure ventilation, or in some cases where both the baby’s heart and lungs need support, with extracorporeal membrane oxygenation (ECMO).

 Breathing Support: Risk of Overventilation and Hypocarbia

-Because there are risks associated with improper ventilation of a baby and with preterm babies undergoing trials of labor, it is very important to prevent preterm births as often as possible, as it can prevent the development of health conditions that could compromise the baby’s health.
+Because there are risks associated with improper ventilation of a baby and with preterm babies undergoing trials of labor, it is very important to prevent preterm births as often as possible in order to avoid the development of conditions that could compromise the baby’s health.

 Why is Preventing Preterm Birth So Important?